dsccommunity/dsccommunity.org/content/help/_index.en.md

 <a href="http://slack.poshcode.org/" target="_blank"><img src="../images/appIcon_desktop.png" alt="Slack" style="width:100px; display:block; float: left; margin-left: auto;margin-right:auto; padding-right: 15px; border-radius:0%" /></a>

-Some members of the community are very active in the DSC Channel, of the PowerShell Slack.
+Some members of the community are very active in the DSC channel, of the PowerShell Slack.
-Join the discussion here if you want to meet the community, and ask questions.
+Join the conversation here if you want to meet the community, and ask questions.

 It's great for some real-time guidance, but tough questions are probably better detailed on the PowerShell.org forums, and maybe linked in the chat for people to answer.
 That way the answers are searchable and discoverable for the next person.
 <hr />